Ethiopia's Coffee Is the Latest Victim of Climate Change

 So far we have witnessed that first hand, being in an epic lull [forbes.com] in terms of major hurricanes hitting the U.S..

+And as mentioned - why even fear anything when it means Ethiopia could simply shift where it grows the crops??
+This is what I really don't get about fear mongering, the inability to realize just how good humans are at dealing with change, never mind change that takes place slowly over decades or centuries... why are you so scared of warming?
+The only thing there ever was to fear was runaway warming and we can see plainly that's not happening [scientificamerican.com] (requiring 10 times more CO2 than is currently in the atmosphere, even as countries are gradually ramping down emissions as the increase use of solar power...).

-Talk about burying the lede (Score:2)
+Talk about burying the lede (Score:5, Insightful)

 "Scientists project climate change could increase coffee production in Ethiopia fourfold."